anchovydev/anchovydev.github.io/_posts/2023-1-1-new-post.md

 anyways kindle also very cool. i'm reading 1984. why 1984? because that was the first book loaded onto the kindle.

-also i bought celeste because *someone* *cough cough* sdash *cough cough* made me get it. very fun game.
+also i bought celeste because someone *cough cough* sdash *cough cough* made me get it. very fun game.

 ## computer

 i made a discord bot. no, you can't invite it.

-## i hope i'm ont forgetting anything
+## i hope i'm not forgetting anything

 cuz then i'll have to update this.